 5. Replace blankets with towels.
 Most children are small enough that they can easily use large beach towels as blankets.
 If you know you’re going to have to clean up a lot of sheets and blankets, use towels.
 They are smaller and are super absorbant so you will actually wash less.
 Lay them on top of the blankets or where your kids are laying and if they throw up on them they are easy to roll up, throw in the wash and replace with another one quickly without disturbing the child too much.

 6. Layer the sheets on the bed.
-This is also a great trip for potty training!
+This is also a great trip for potty training or bedwetting!
 Put on a water proof mattress cover on the mattress and then a fitted sheet.
 On top of the fitted sheet place another waterproof mattress cover and then another fitted sheet.
 If you don’t have enough mattress covers, use towels!
 When they throw up just peel off the top layer and you have another sheet ready to go underneath.
 You can get the child back settled and rested as soon as possible.

 7. Cover the floor with towels.
 When you put them to bed, lay one or two towels out on the side of the bed and for older kids, place a path of towels to the bathroom.
 You might use all the towels in your house but it’s easier to throw them in the wash than scrub throw up off the carpet at 2am.
 If you don’t have enough towels, use a large sheet.
 Some might go through it but it will still be easier than if you had nothing covering the carpet.
 Unused towels can be used that day for baths.